 - A crack or fracture – sometimes, teeth are cracked or fractured too badly to be salvaged and will need to be removed.

 - An inability to be restored after endodontics – as above, if an infected tooth cannot be restored through root canal or endodontics, extraction is required so that infection does not spread.
+You will like consider a dental implant to replace the missing tooth.

 - An extra tooth is blocking other teeth from growing in – to avoid crowding or potential infection, the extra tooth will need to be removed.

-- Cosmetic reasons – a tooth may be badly discoloured and needs to be removed and possibly replaced with a tooth implant and crown
+- Cosmetic reasons – a tooth may be badly discoloured and needs to be removed and possibly replaced with a tooth implant and crown.

 - Financial reasons – sometimes, saving a tooth through extensive endodontic work or purchasing a crown is not financially affordable, so extraction is the realistic option.